Found or Injured Wildlife Guide

 Sick or Injured Mammals

-Sometime animals will look sick, injured or abandoned, but really are just using their natural defense mechanisms or are just waiting for a parent to return.
+Sometime animals will look sick, injured or abandoned, but really they are just using their natural defense mechanisms or are waiting for a parent to return.
 For example, opossums are famous for playing dead and can lay motionless for up to an hour.
 Do not disturb an opossum that suddenly appears dead after being startled.
 Instead, leave it alone and check again after 1-2 hours.

 Similarly, many baby mammals such as deer and rabbits may be left alone for several hours while the mother is off feeding.
-This is normal, natural behavior and the baby animals will remain in place and quietly discreet until the mother returns.
+This is normal, natural behavior and the baby animal will remain in place and quietly discreet until the mother returns.
 The best course of action is to leave it alone and check back after 4-6 hours.
-Keep in mind that many mothers will NOT return to the den if they see people or pets nearby.
+Keep in mind that many mothers will NOT return to the young if they see people or pets nearby.
 You need to leave the immediate area and remain out of sight.

 Download a handy guide to caring for found baby mammals here.

-If Transporting is Necessary
+If Transportation is Necessary

 If you must bring the animal into a hospital: